NicolasCarson/CSCI-3308-Project-Netflix/dataSetup/README.txt

     SETUP:
         To run the program user must have a google_id and create a project in the google_dev console.
         Youtube API V3 must be enabled and the google-api-php-client library must be installed.
-        Program requires unique DEVELOPER_KEY and path to goog-api library.
+        Program requires unique DEVELOPER_KEY and path to google-api library.

         Must create a file trailerURLs.txt, and give others write permissions.

     USAGE:
-        Program loops through an array of search keywords, fetches the videoID, builds URL and writes output to youtubeURLs.txt.
+        Program loops through an array of search keywords, fetches the videoID, builds URL and writes output to trailerURLs.txt.
-        Searches that yeild no results correspond to blank lines in youtubeURLs.txt.
+        Searches that yeild no results correspond to blank lines in trailerURLs.txt.

         Array must be in format:
         $array [